-In February 2009, I lost my job as an accountant with a large corporate.
+In February 2009, I lost my financial job with a large corporate.
 Back then, I thought great; I got redundancy.
 I will have no problem in getting a new job.
 I was wrong.
 Ireland had just encountered the worse recession ever.
 It proved to be extremely difficult to find another role.

 Four months passed.
 There was no sign of a job.
 Anxiety was creeping in.
 I got a part-time role, relief but not for long.
 It took me another year to get another job.
 Within that year, I remember waking up one morning, feeling a sense of gloom and despair.
 Depression had got a grip of me.
 I felt utterly useless and alone.
 It was not until a friend of mine told me that he was seeing a therapist, that I got the courage to seek help.

 So, I got the number and booked an appointment.
 Honestly, I was in an awful state.
 I do not know how I got to the therapy practice.
 My body was there, but my mind was not.
 My mind was scattered into a million pieces.
 I met the client intake administrator.
 I was informed that a therapist would meet me next week.